-City of Spokane Partners with State Business Licensing Service in November 2012.
+City of Spokane Partners with Washington State Department of Revenue Business Licensing Service.

-Taxes and Licenses, under the Office of Management & Budget, functions as a license office for regulatory licenses provided in Division II of Title 10 and administers the various municipal taxes set forth in Title 8 of the Spokane Municipal Code.
+Taxes and Licenses, under the Office of Finance, Treasury and Administration, functions as a license office for regulatory licenses provided in Division II of Title 10 and administers the various municipal taxes set forth in Title 8 of the Spokane Municipal Code.
 We are responsible for processing applications, registrations, returns and renewals; and billing, collecting, accounting and auditing of fees and taxes.

 The following licenses may be required in addition to a business license.